haffmans/Maxis-formats/docs/simcopter-max-format.md

 		vertices * int16: Reference into Vertex table, above vertices * [4 * int16]: face vertex flags.
 4 shorts per vertex in a face.
 Something to do with texture coordinates?
 ```

+### General Notes

+* The entries in the geometry name table and duplicate geometry name table aren't used by SimCopter, with the exception of the first entry in the geometry name table (the metadata entry containing the file name and total number of objects, vertices, and faces).
+This was determined by replacing all the bytes in these tables with zeroes (except for those of the metadata entry), which had no effect when running the game.

 ### Rendered Vertices vs. Unique Vertices